Aditi-Naiknaware/Defective-Captcha-Image-Identification/readme.md

 2. **Model Training**: The VisionEncoderDecoder model is trained on CAPTCHA images, with a custom loss function designed for character error rate (CER) evaluation.
 3. **Model Evaluation**: After each epoch, the model is evaluated using CER on the validation dataset to monitor accuracy and performance.
 4. **Prediction Interface**: A GUI was created to test the model on randomly selected test CAPTCHA images, displaying the predicted text.

+1. **Dataset Preparation**: CAPTCHA images were obtained from Kaggle and divided into training, validation, and testing datasets.
+2. **Model Training**: The VisionEncoderDecoder model was fine-tuned with a custom loss function that evaluates Character Error Rate (CER) for accurate text recognition.
+3. **Performance Evaluation**: After each training epoch, the model's accuracy was assessed using CER on the validation dataset.
+4. **Interactive Testing**: A graphical user interface (GUI) was developed to predict text from randomly selected CAPTCHA images in the test set.

 ## Installation